kaizen-ai/kaizenflow/documentation/general/research_methodology.md

 ### Definition

-- The King of the Hill (KOTH) is a pipeline and a config that described the model with the best performance at a given moment
+- The King of the Hill (KOTH) is a pipeline and a config that describe the model with the best performance at a given moment
 - KOTH is the model that is being improved
-  - KOTH pipeline and config are used as a template to be imprpved:
+  - KOTH pipeline and config are used as a template to be improved:
   - E.g., for the NLP pipeline the config is `get_KOTH_config()` in `nlp/build_configs.py`